Managing climate externalities

 Stakeholder Type

-Traditional economic models have already created substantial challenges.
-Atmospheric levels of carbon dioxide have been rising steadily since the industrial revolution, leading to global temperature rises that threaten the habitability of parts of the Earth.
+Our traditional economic models have already created substantial challenges.
+Atmospheric levels of CO2 have been rising steadily since the industrial revolution, leading to global temperature rises that threaten the habitability of parts of Earth.
 The average level of warming has now reached 1.2˚C and may reach 1.5˚C by 2027.
-For some parts of the Earth, that will be catastrophic, leading to the collapse of farming, and significant food and water shortages.
+For some parts of the Earth, that will be catastrophic, leading to the collapse of farming and significant food and water shortages.
 The prospect of mass migration away from these regions is becoming ever more real.
-To better understand, predict and plan for these mass movements will require urgent international attention.23
+To better understand, predict and plan for these mass movements will require urgent international attention.2 3

 Future Horizons: